mbakhoff/synchronization-template/readme.md

 # Synchronization

 This practice session is about yet more ways threads can be synchronized.
 Read the introduction for each chapter and try to solve the tasks for it.
+The aim is not as much to solve the tasks but to learn about Java's different built-in tools.
+Read the javadocs of the relevant classes before googling stackoverflow.
+This is important stuff you can use later in your career.

 ## ExecutorService